robertfeldt/BlackBoxOptim.jl/README.md

     res = compare_optimizers(rosenbrock, (-5.0, 5.0); dimensions = 30, max_time = 5.0);

+You can find more examples of using BlackBoxOptim in [the examples directory](https://github.com/robertfeldt/BlackBoxOptim.jl/tree/master/examples).

 # Configurable Options

 The section above described the basic API for the BlackBoxOptim package.
 We employed several different optimization algorithms using the `method` keyword, which can take on any of the following values: